-The Orange Pi One Plus is a ‘Single Board Computer’ card which, thanks to a 4-core 64-bit processor, provides the computing power necessary for signal processing at a cost of less than 40 €.
+The Orange Pi One Plus is a “Single Board Computer” card which, thanks to a 4-core 64-bit processor, provides the computing power necessary for signal processing at a cost of less than 40 €.
+The Orange Pi Zero 2, a recent SBC (Single Board Computer) additionally provided with WIFI access.
 The main changes brought by this new version of Remote SDR are:

 - Adalm-Pluto SDR compatibility in addition to HackRF One and RTL-SDR

 - Reception in NBFM, WBFM, AM in addition to SSB

 - Emission in NBFM or SSB with Pluto or HackRF One

 - Reception spectrum on 2048 FFT points instead of 1024

 - Supply of system and SDR observation tools